grace1501/SBA-319-MongoDB-Database-Application/README.md

 - Create MongoDB validation rules.
 - Use MongoDB validation to ensure data consistency.

-All routes in this application:
+#### All routes in this application:
+- GET /seed: Fill database with hardcoded data - for testing purpose

 - GET /users: View all users
 - POST /users: Add a new user